lordskidgod/MxConsole/README.md

 node src/register-commands.js
 ```

+### Error Logging
+- The bot includes an error logging system that sends error messages to a specified Discord channel via a webhook.
+Configure the webhook URL in the .env file.

 ### Notes:
 - **Sections**: Each section (`Error Logging`, `Contributing`, `License`, `Contact`) is briefly described and linked in the Table of Contents for easy navigation.
 - **Commands**: Each command is briefly summarized with its functionality.
 You can expand on each command further as needed.